josdem/hugo/content/techtalk/spring/spring_boot_geb.md

 }
 ```

-Geb by convention will look for a `src/test/resources/GebConfig.groovy` file which contains web driver definition Firefox by default and reports directory where Geb saves the screenshots and HTML dumps at the end of each test:
+Geb by convention will look for a `src/test/resources/GebConfig.groovy` file which contains web driver definition Firefox by default, another important configuration is reports directory where Geb saves the screenshots and HTML dumps at the end of each test:

 ```groovy
 import io.github.bonigarcia.wdm.FirefoxDriverManager